babashka/sci/review.md

 - [x] Fixed CLJS test failures (`.getName` CLJ-only, error message regex)
 - [x] Fixed native test failures (use `sci/eval-string` instead of `tu/eval*`)
 - [ ] Consider caching the hierarchy tag symbol on Type to avoid string parsing in `->tag` (hot path for multimethod dispatch via `isa?`)
+- [x] Fix auto-completions in babashka for the new `:types` structure (custom types no longer complete)

 ## Review Status